kyma-incubator/compass/docs/internal/proposals/separate-compass/separate-compass.md

   - Install the lite version of Kyma with Kyma Installer (any overrides are placed in the Compass repository; minimal list of components).
   - Install Compass with Compass Operator (use latest artifacts).

-- Move the Prow GKE Provisioner tests pipeline from Kyma to Compass
+- Move the Prow GKE Provisioner tests pipeline from Kyma to Compass.

-- Prepare periodic Kyma Compass GKE integration job
+- Prepare the periodic Kyma Compass GKE integration job.

 - Modify the API Gateway test: